Film Career Finder

 While it’s not the job of a Casting Director to inform an Actor’s performance for a role, they should understand how to give instruction during an audition to determine if the Actor in question is receptive to feedback.

-Likewise, a Casting Director may need to “read between the lines” of a Director or Producer’s notes to discern what it is they are looking for in an Actor or Actress for a given role.
+Likewise, a Casting Director may need to “read between the lines” of a Director or Producer’s notes to discern what it is they are looking for in an Actor or Actress for a given role, and whether or not an Actor or Actress can deliver.

-Once the Director and/or Producer decide to cast a particular Actor or Actress, the Casting Director will also be involved in the negotiation process with the talent’s Agent regarding their salary and other compensation.
-They will likewise oversee their contracts for the duration of a production.
+Once the Director and/or Producer decide to cast a particular talent, the Casting Director will also be involved in the negotiation process with the talent’s Agent regarding their salary and other compensation.
+They will likewise oversee their contracts for the duration of production.

 This means that a Casting Director must be up to date on the general rates for various types of productions, especially those that use SAG talent and understand to put forth only talent for which a production can budget.